Knife Shapes and Use

-A small all-purpose knife ideal for peeling (or “paring”) smaller fruits and vegetables, and other small precision work, such as deseeding peppers, cleaning mushrooms, deveining shrimp, and hulling strawberries.
+A small all-purpose knife ideal for peeling (or “paring”) smaller fruits and vegetables, and other small precision work, such as deseeding peppers, deveining shrimp, and hulling strawberries.

-Because it is often used on smaller items and requires more control, our paring knives have a unique handle shape to be gripped and rolled around in the palm of your hand.
-The tip allows for fine precision work, and the heel of the blade is angled and set forward for greater clearance.
+Because it is often used on smaller items and requires more control, our paring has a unique handle shape to be gripped and rolled around in the palm of your hand.
+The drop-point tip allows for fine precision work, and the heel of the blade is angled and set forward for greater clearance.

 A small curved knife for slicing soft fruits, peeling skins or blemishes from a variety of fruits and vegetables, and cutting decorative garnishes such as rosettes in radishes or fluted mushrooms.

 A versatile everyday knife, ideal for peeling, chopping, and fine slicing.
-Smaller than a chef knife, it’s great for switching between different sized fruits and vegetables, achieving more precision control in your cuts, and when working in a tight space.
+Smaller than a chef knife, it’s great for switching between different sized fruits and vegetables, achieving more control and precision, and working in tight spaces.

-The "workhorse" knife.
-A chef knife is a must-have knife, designed to perform well at many different kitchen tasks, rather than excelling at any one in particular.
-The chef knife should be a staple of everyone's knife collection.
+A workhorse and must-have knife, designed to perform well at many different kitchen tasks, rather than excelling at any one in particular.

-Our chef knives are center-weighted and balance thinness and precision, with durability and strength.
-If you only have one knife in your kitchen, this better be it.
-It's the ultimate all-purpose knife that can do a lot.
-The shape of the blade with its gentle curve along the edge, running from heel to tip, allows for a variety of uses and cutting techniques.
-You can rock and chop, push and pull, slice and dice.
-Our most popular knife, with both Japanese and Western-style appeal.
+Our chef knives are center-weighted, balance thinness and precision with durability and strength, and have both Japanese and Western appeal.
+The ultimate all-purpose knife and our most popular, if you only have one knife in your kitchen, make it a chef.
+The blade’s gentle curve along the edge from heel to tip serves a variety of uses and cutting techniques, so you can rock and chop, push and pull, or slice and dice.

 A long, straight, and narrow blade ideal for slicing proteins in one long fluid motion with little restriction.

-With a minimal amount of flexibility and a small heel, you'll be able to keep your blade straight and achieve flat and even cuts of protein.
-We use our slicers year-round, but many people think of these around the holidays, when carving and serving proteins, such as pork, fish, turkey, and beef.
+Our slicer has minimal flexibility and a small heel to keep the blade straight for flat and even cuts of protein.
+While great year-round, many people associate the slicer with the holidays when carving and serving proteins such as pork, fish, turkey, and beef.

 A specialty knife for skinning, cutting, and removing bones from fish.